-Working collaboratively to identify and scale ways to collect more film and flexible packaging.
+Working collaboratively to identify and scale recovery methods for film and flexible packaging

 Film and flexible packaging materials are difficult to recycle with typical curbside recyclables.
 The lightweight, flexible properties that make these products so versatile for packaging creates operational challenges for Material Recovery Facilities (MRFs).
 They are difficult to separate from other recyclable commodities and can wrap around machinery at the MRF used to sort other commodities.
 In addition, there are few end markets for film and flexibles because they are complicated and expensive to reprocess into raw materials.

 Advance the recycling of film and flexibles through a three-part plan:

 - Gather data on the impacts of available collection methods;

 - Assess the most promising technological interventions and pilot new interventions; and

 - Implement national interventions to drive the recycling of films and flexibles.

 Goal and Approach

 We want to bring curbside recycling of films to more Americans, adding in flexibles as markets and technology mature.